By Eric Johnson

 Issues of Concern:

 - While the Bible is considered the primary scripture, the Book of Mormon and the Doctrine and Covenants are also considered scripture; both scriptures are unique versions, and the leaders continue to add new sections to the Doctrine and Covenants–the last time was 2013.
-Neither book is authoritative to Christians and Joseph Smith is not considered a prophet of God.
+Neither book is authoritative to Christians who do not consider Joseph Smith a prophet of God.

 - The church’s statement of faith says that it believes in the Trinity.
 However, since the church does not emphasize doctrine, many leaders and members typically describe a Modalistic version of the Trinity (the Father is the Son is the Holy Spirit) rather than what the orthodox version.
 For a description of the problem, click here.
 For a series of articles on the Trinity, click here.